Archaeo-Programmer/paleoMAT/README.md

 which contains all code associated with the analyses described and presented, including figures and tables, in Gillreath-Brown et al. 2022 (submitted):

 Gillreath-Brown, A., R. K. Bocinsky, and T. A. Kohler (2022).
 A Low-Frequency Summer Temperature Reconstruction for the United
     States Southwest, 3000 BC – AD 2000.
-Submitted to *The Holocene*.
+Submitted to *The Holocene* for review.

 ## Installation